johmakinen/Store-Demand-Forecasting/README.md

 We'll be focusing on one store and one item at first to find a suitable way of forecasting the demand.
 Data is from Kaggle "Store Item Demand Forecasting" -competition. https://www.kaggle.com/

-Prediction 2 SMAPE is about 20% which is large.
+Prediction 2 SMAPE is about 20% which is quite large.
 Need to find out a more suitable forecasting method than SARIMAX.

 # File descriptions
 prediction1.py - First prediction without exogenous variables  (SARIMA-model)